TV-Rename/tvrename/README.md

 ## Features

-* Automatically rename files using data from thetvdb.com
+* Automatically rename files using data from thetvdb.com, tmdb.com or tvmaze.com
 * Check for missing episodes in your collection
+* Rename and organise movie collections
 * See how long until the next episode for your shows air
 * Monitor your library of folders for new shows and seasons
 * Monitor your download directories for new files